bdring/FluidNC/FluidNC/src/Motors/Dynamixel2.md

 ## Homing

 Dynamixel servos, don't typically need to be homed.
-This is because they can determine their location from their encoders and report it to Grbl_ESP32.
+This is because they can determine their location from their encoders and report it to the firmware.
 If you do home them they will travel as fast as they can to the end of travel in the direction controlled by $Homing/DirInvert= setting.

 ## Manual Moves

-Whenever Grbl has the motors disabled, you can manually home the servos.
-Since they are closed loop and report current position, they will report back where they have been moved to and update Grbl.
+Whenever the motors are disabled, you can manually home the servos.
+Since they are closed loop and report current position, they will report back where they have been moved to and update the position.
 This is controlled by the $Stepper/IdleDelay setting.

 The resolution is 4096 units per 360°.
-This is likely to be a lot coarser than Grbl's internal representation.
+This is likely to be a lot coarser than the internal representation.
 Therefore if you send a servo to 15.
 It may change a little after being update from the servo when disabled.
 The servo may report back 14.8 after being sent to 15.